Tulsa, Oklahoma: Diversification and emerging industries

 Tulsa has diversified to capitalize on its status as a regional hub with substantial innovation assets.
 Products from Tulsa manufacturers account for about sixty percent of Oklahoma's exports, and in 2001, the city's total gross product was in the top one-third of metropolitan areas, states, and countries, with more than $29 billion in total goods, growing at a rate of $250 million each year.
-In 2006, Forbes magazine rated Tulsa as second in the nation in income growth, and one of the best cities in the country to do business with.
-Usually among the lowest in the nation in terms of cost of doing business, the Tulsa Metropolitan Area in 2005 was rated among the five lowest metropolitan areas in the United States for that category.

 Tulsa's primary employers are small and medium-sized businesses: there are 30 companies in Tulsa that employ more than 1,000 people locally, and small businesses make up more than 80% of the city's companies.

 During a national recession from 2001 to 2003, the city lost 28,000 jobs.
 In response, a development initiative, Vision 2025, promised to incite economic growth and recreate lost jobs.
 Projects spurred by the initiative promised urban revitalization, infrastructure improvement, tourism development, riverfront retail development, and further diversification of the economy.
 By 2007, employment levels had surpassed pre-recession heights and the city was in a significant economic development and investment surge.
 This economic improvement is also seen in Tulsa's housing trends which show an average of a 6% increase in rent in 2010.
 Since 2006, more than 28,000 jobs have been added to the city.
 The unemployment rate of Tulsa in August 2014 was 4.5%.

 Though the oil industry has historically dominated Tulsa's economy, efforts in economic diversification have created a base in the sectors of aerospace, finance, technology, telecommunications, high tech, and manufacturing.
 A number of substantial financial corporations are headquartered in Tulsa, the largest being the BOK Financial Corporation.
 Among these financial services firms are energy trading operations, asset management firms, investment funds, and a range of commercial banks.
 The national convenience store chain QuikTrip, fast-casual restaurant chain Camille's Sidewalk Cafe, and pizza chain Mazzio's are all headquartered in Tulsa, as is Southern regional BBQ restaurant Rib Crib.
 Tulsa is also home to the Marshall Brewing Company.